NEW: The leader of the socialist PASOK party says it won't support Syriza

 The Greek stock market dropped about 5% in early trading before recovering somewhat Tuesday.
 The market had fallen more than 6% Monday.

-New Democracy leader Samaras said he did “everything possible” to form a coalition, but none of the parties agreed to join with his party, which won first crack at forming a government after finishing first in Sunday’s parliamentary elections.
+New Democracy leader Antonis Samaras said he did “everything possible” to form a coalition, but that none of the parties agreed to join with his party, which won first crack at forming a government after finishing first in Sunday’s parliamentary elections.

 Politicians have until May 17 to come up with a new working alliance or, if they cannot, set a date for another round of elections.

 Syriza more than tripled its parliamentary representation to 51 seats out of 300 in the balloting.